Tuesday, 20 August 2019

 Diwan Lakhpat Rai left two sons, Brij Lal and Daulat Ram.
 The former is now the head of the Diwan family in Eminabad.
 After studying in agriculture and being called to the Bar in England, Diwan Brij Lal returned to India in 1915 and has since been managing his own property.
 Daulat Ram is looking after the commercial business of the family.
 But the two brothers are living in a joint family.
 Brij Lal has been President of the Municipal Committee of Eminabad for twelve years, and has also been an Honorary Magistrate.
 In 1935 he was awarded the Silver Jubilee Medal.

-As we noted earlier, it was not just one single haveli, but at least five or six havelis existed close to one another.
-At least three of them have some sections still standing.
-All these pictures given below were provided by Syed Waseem Ali sahib, which he took in October, 2009, when his maternal family started demolishing the main haveli, in which they were residing.
-It is to be noted that the havelis were allotted to different migrant families.
-And they kept on altering or demolishing them according to their needs, resources and circumstances.
+As noted earlier, it was not a single haveli; at least five or six havelis once stood close to one another.
+At least three of them still have some sections standing.
+All the pictures given below were provided by Syed Waseem Ali Sahib, which he took in October 2009, when his maternal family began demolishing the main haveli in which they were residing.

 The facade of the haveli of Diwan Amar Nath in October, 2009.